web3labs/chainlens-free/README.md

 NODE_ENDPOINT=http://172.16.239.1:8545 docker-compose up
 ```

-On MacOS, a platform sepcific command is required due to limitations around the Docker network stack on MacOS.
+On MacOS and Windows, a platform sepcific command is required due to limitations around the Docker network stack on MacOS.
 This is as follows:

 ```bash
 NODE_ENDPOINT=http://host.docker.internal:8545 docker-compose up
 ```

 Note that in both cases, your local instance of geth must be started with `--rpcaddr 0.0.0.0` and `--rpcvhosts="*"`, or Epirus will be unable to access it.

+Also note that on Windows Epirus may take a long time to come up (sometimes up to 20 minutes) due to Windows filesystem performance issues with Linux VMs.

 Append the `-d` argument to run the containers in the backgroud